 What the Test Does

-The key is for eosinophils to do their job and then go away.
-But if instead you have too many eosinophils in your body for a long time, doctors call this “eosinophilia,” and it can cause chronic inflammation.
+If you have too many eosinophils in your body for a long time, it’s called eosinophilia, and it can cause chronic inflammation.
 This can damage tissue and lead to things like eosinophilic esophagitis (a disorder in your esophagus) or eosinophilic colitis (in your large intestine).
 Eosinophilic disorders also can happen in your stomach, small intestine, blood, or other organs.

 How the Test Is Done

 If your doctor wants an absolute eosinophil count, you’ll need a blood test.
-During the test, a health care worker will insert a needle into one of your veins and take out some blood.
+During the test, a needle will be put into your vein and blood will be taken out.

-In a lab, a technician will add a special stain to your blood sample, in order to see the eosinophils and count how many you have in every 100 cells.
-They’ll multiply that percentage by your white blood cell count to get your absolute eosinophil count.
+The sample is sent to a lab, where a technician will add a special stain to your blood so they can see the eosinophils.
+Then they’ll count how many you have in every 100 cells.
+That number is multiplied by your white blood cell count to get your absolute eosinophil count.